 Therapy for Asian-Americans in NYC

-Virtual therapy for immigrants & international students in New York and New Jersey
+Virtual therapy for AAPI Asian American adults in New York & New Jersey

 In one room you're too much.
 In another you're not enough.
 You've learned to read the space, adjust and code switch so seamlessly that it looks effortless from the outside.
 But it takes something from you every time.